GRI 102: General Disclosures 2016

 Recommended disclosure Response

-b) Describe the organizations processes for managing climate-related risks.
+b) Describe the organization’s processes for managing climate-related risks.
 Each year, Carlisle Enterprise Risk Management (ERM) uses a structured materiality and likeliness framework to identify high-probability risks and inform strategic response.
 Because Carlisle operates over 100 facilities globally, risks are considered on a regional, decentralized basis.
 Carlisle ERM assesses risks each year to confirm continued materiality and likelihood.
 The assessment of risks deemed to have a potential substantive financial or strategic impact are reviewed annually by the Financial Planning & Analysis team and incorporated into annual financial reporting.
 Risks are integrated into multi-disciplinary company-wide risk management processes that maintained within Carlisle and its business units.

 c) Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organization’s overall risk management.
 Emerging climate-related risks that have the potential to create a substantive financial or strategic impact are monitored by the Vice President of Sustainability.
 Once identified, short-, medium-, and long-term climate risks are presented to Carlisle ERM and integrated under new or existing company risk management categories.
-In addition, the Vice President of Sustainability communicates identified material risks to the ESG Steering Committee well as the Chairman, President, and Chief Executive Officer.
+In addition, the Vice President of Sustainability communicates identified material risks to the ESG Steering Committee well as the Chair, President, and Chief Executive Officer.
 Once included in the Carlisle ERM process, climate-related risks are managed and integrated into multi-disciplinary company-wide risk management processes.

 back to top